About the Award

 The Daylight Award ceremony

-The Daylight Award celebrates its laureates biennially on 16 May – the UNESCO’s International Day of Light.
+The Daylight Award celebrates its laureates biennially on 16 May – the UNESCO International Day of Light.
+In 2024, at the award ceremony held at Danish Architecture Centre, we honoured the laureates Alberto Campo Baeza, for Daylight in Architecture, and Till Roenneberg, for Daylight Research.

 As the closing part of the ceremony program, spoken word poet Sara Rahmeh gave a unique performance as an ode to daylight, to the laureates, to the growing daylight community and the collaboration between architects and researchers – the core story of The Daylight Award.